arkadiko-dao/arkadiko/docs/grant.md

 ---

+17. As a stacker, I can buy up collateral from liquidated vaults in lots of 100 xUSD

+When a vault gets liquidated, the collateral will be auctioned off for xUSD, to keep the debt in the system in balance.
+By default, this auction will be split up in lots of 100 xUSD, but this is yet another configurable parameter by the DAO.
+Once all collateral is auctioned off, the protocol should have raised enough xUSD to burn and keep the system in balance.

+#### Acceptance Criteria
+the Clarity Contract must do the following, atomically:
+- Split up the collateral in lots of 100 xUSD
+- Allow bids on the collateral.
+If the bid is 100 xUSD or more, the bid is automatically accepted and the collateral is assigned to the winning stacker

+---

 ## Budget & Milestones
 **What grant amount are you seeking?
 How long will the project take in hours?
 If more than 20, please break down the project into milestones, with a clear output (e.g., low-fi mockup, MVP with two features) and include the estimated work hours for each milestone.**